stelle13/stelle13.github.io/_posts/2021-05-30-Logistic-Regression.md

 $$ = \sum_{i=1}^{m} \frac{\partial}{\partial\theta_j} \big[ \frac{1}{2} (h_\theta(x^{(i)}) - y^{(i)})^2 \big]  $$

-And the expression inside the summation is simply what we previously got with the equation marked by the **(*) sign.**
+And the expression inside the summation is simply what we previously got with the equation labeled as (1).

 Therefore,